Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Here’s what you need to know about An Post’s credit card.

-Benefits of using the An Post credit card
+What are the benefits of using the An Post credit card?

 Some of the main benefits of this credit card are:

-- 0% interest on balance transfers for 12 months – this offer isn’t subject to salary restrictions
+- 0% interest on balance transfers for 15 months – for new customers

 - Up to three additional cardholders can be granted access to your credit limit